 Prior coding or robotics experience is not required.
 We recommend that instructors review the "Getting Started with RoboBlockly" series of video lessons, which cover the basics of RoboBlockly.
 Instructors may then communicate the key concepts to their students, as appropriate, and/or have their students in Grade 3+ also view the videos.

 The Mathematics with Robotics curriculum has had proven success in increasing student engagement and learning.
 One school in the Los Angeles area saw its 3rd grade math standardized test passing rate increase from 51% to 88% over a four year period, an increase of 72%!
-More success stories can be found here.
+View 3rd grade students from this school with robots in action in this video, and see more of K-2 students learning math with coding and robotics in both English and Spanish through distance learning here.

 Increase in Standard SBAC Math Scores by 72% over 4 Years!